obniz/obniz/src/parts/Grove/Grove_SoilMoistureSensor/README.md

-# Grove_SoilMoisturesensor
+# Grove_SoilMoistureSensor

+A soil humidity sensor that can be used with Grove connectors.
+You can get the humidity of the soil.
+The returned value ranges from 0 to voltage, and the higher the humidity, the lower the value (closer to 0).

 ![](image.jpg)

-A soil humidity sensor that can be used with Grove.
-You can get the soil humidity.
-The value returned is in the range 0 to voltage, with higher humidity being value lower (closer to 0).

 ## wired(obniz, {[signal, vcc, gnd, grove]});